Chicken Tamales

 Cook the Chicken

-Place chicken, garlic, bay leaves, peppercorns, 1 1/2 teaspoons salt, half an onion in a pot, cover with approximately 4 cups of water, and place over high heat.
+Place chicken, garlic, bay leaves, peppercorns, 1 1/2 teaspoons salt, half an onion in a large pot, cover with approximately 4 cups of water, and put on the stove over high heat.

 raw chicken, garlic, onions and bay leaves in a pot

-When the water starts to boil lower the temperature and simmer for 35-40 minutes until chicken is tender.
-Set aside.
+When the water starts to boil lower the temperature to medium heat and simmer for 35-40 minutes until chicken is tender.

-Place the corn husks in a large bowl or pot and cover with boiling water until soft, approximately 30-40 minutes.
+Place the corn husks in a large bowl or pot and cover with very hot water until soft, approximately 30-40 minutes.
 The husks tend to float in water, so place another pot filled with water on top of them to hold them underwater.

 corn husks soaking in a bowl with a pot on top of them